 Payment forms accepted include Master card and Visa, Money orders or bank checks, and personal checks, with time allowed for it them toclear.
 This may take two weeks.
-Paypal is not accepted.
+Paypal is also accepted.
 Before sending money, please email for availability confirmation.
 Also include all the information on your order in the envelope, if you haven't emailed it.
 All orders must be prepaid before shipment.

 Shipping is generally done through Fed Ex, Priority Overnight.
 The charge for this is forty dollars, which includes your box fee.
 In some cases there will be extra charges for winter packing and the over size box fee.
 For delivery I will need an address at which there will be someone available to receive the package all day.
-If this is a problem, consider checking out a Fed Ex Kinkos, or a similar type location.
+If this is a problem, consider checking out a Fed Ex Office, or a similar type location.
 I go to great lengths to make sure my animals arrive in the best possible condition, and very rarely have a problem getting the animals to you safely and with a minimum of stress.
 To accomplish this, we use a variety of techniques perfected over 15 years of shipping frogs, including double boxing, heat packs, gel packs and more, as conditions warrant.
 However, as discussed below, the most important part of this in many cases is simply waiting for the right night to ship during colder months....so please be patient!

 Shipment in less than ideal conditions may require some patience!
 In order to assure the safety of animals shipped overnight, during the winter I will only ship if the night time temperatures at both ends are expected to be around the low to mid thirties, or higher.
 I will make exceptions to this as I can, taking into consideration the animal being shipped, and your location, time of year, (the holiday season, for instance has such heavy volume of shipping that shipments are a bad idea too close to certain dates).